Key takeaways

 CA-led Virtual Accounting, AI dashboards, and the monthly pack

 Virtual Accounting should feel like having an in-house finance team, without the hiring burden.
-In a CA-led model, qualified Chartered Accountants run your books, reconcile banks and gateways, and file GST, TDS, and income tax, while you get a simple AI dashboard to see the numbers, track status, and ask questions.
-Founders do not do the accounting inside the dashboard, they use it to understand performance, position, and cash movement, and to approve actions comfortably.
+In a CA-led model, qualified Chartered Accountants run your books, reconcile banks and gateways, and file GST, TDS, and income tax.
+You get a simple AI dashboard to see the numbers, track status, and ask questions.

 Think of it as a managed service with a live window into your finance engine.